SimHoZebs/personal-site/src/content/blogs/Software Dev Log/Software Dev log 2.md

 There is still a lot wrong with this code.
 Below is the result from running the code, which is very different from what I should be getting.

 ![image](https://i.gyazo.com/3a6a16f15f19218885fc080be8fd27a9.png)
-LEGEND IS NOT THE SAME AS PREVIOUS GRAPH.
-Green - KDB, Yellow - 0.6% yearly interest paid yearly, Blue - Kakao
+<small>LEGEND IS NOT THE SAME AS PREVIOUS GRAPH.
+Green - KDB, Yellow - 0.6% yearly interest paid yearly, Blue - Kakao</small>

 It's almost 2 months since I started this project, which should've taken weeks at best.
 Same goes for this log, taking about 20 days to finish up.
 I could've been making more progress with studies if this was already over with.
 But on the bright side, I'm learning a lot more than I expected myself to through this weird little project.
 I hope to be done with it by this month at maximum so I can go back to learning Kivy.